exasol/release-droid/README.md

-# release-robot
+# Exasol Release Robot

-Release Robot automates release process steps on widely used platforms like GitHub and Jira
+Release Robot automates release process steps on widely used platforms like GitHub and Jira for Exasol projects.